hanDynasty0/hanDynasty0/README.md

 # Hello there, I'm Han 👋

 I'm an Engineering Science student at the University of Toronto.
-I am currently exploring knowledge of AI and quantum computing, but my overall goal is to learn as much as possible so that I can choose my future career path.
+I am currently exploring knowledge of AI, robotics and quantum computing, but my overall goal is to learn as much as possible so that I can choose my future career path.

 ### Programming Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)